 Top line results from a phase III clinical trial suggests that garadacimab's performance compared favorably with that of the category leader, with a monthly rather than fortnightly dosing.
 Trial results are to be presented to the American Academy of Allergy, Asthma and Immunity's knees-up in San Antonio next week and the company hopes to file for FDA registration later in the year.

-Broker Wilsons opines that if commercialized, CSL312 could boost CSL's standalone valuation by \$50 a share, with peak sales of \$US600 million per annum.

-Broker RBC estimates getting CSL112 to market would boost CSL's valuation by a similar degree.
+Broker Wilsons opines that if commercialized, CSL312 could boost CSL's standalone valuation by \$50 a share, with peak sales of \$US600 million per annum, and RBC estimates getting CSL112 to market would boost CSL's valuation by a similar degree.

 Vifor's box of tricks include the intravenous iron deficiency treatments Ferinject and Injectafer.

-Vifor also has four advanced stage drugs in the pipeline, mainly for chronic kidney disease and related ailments such as anaemia (or if you're forgetful as well, amnaemia).
+Vifor also has four advanced stage drugs in the pipeline, mainly for chronic kidney disease and related ailments such as anaemia.